standwall5/peso-job-application/DEPLOY_NOW.md

 4. Send message → should appear instantly
 5. User should see admin message
 6. Close chat → moves to closed tab
+7. If user closed their end, chat appears in Closed tab

 ## 🐛 If Something Breaks